 An Internet kill switch is a mechanism to prevent data from leaking outside of the VPN tunnel when the tunnel fails for any reason.
 Traditionally the kill switch software will monitor the Internet connection of the computer on which it is running and either block all traffic or disconnect the network connection if it detects that the VPN has failed.

 IVPN has implemented a mechanism called the IVPN firewall that is more secure and robust than any traditional kill switch.
 Once enabled the IVPN Firewall integrates deep into the operating system (using Microsoft’s own WFP API on Windows ) and filters all network packets.
-The Firewall is independent of the IVPN client so even if a component of the IVPN Client crashes filtering will continue uninterrupted.
-The IVPN Firewall can be configured to switch on automatically during VPN connection or you can enable it manually when you need it.
-You can even configure the 'always-on' IVPN Firewall to protect the system all the time even before Windows is booted.
-This will ensure that no traffic will bypass the VPN tunnel even during the boot up phase.
+The Firewall is independent of the IVPN client, so even if a component of the IVPN Client crashes filtering will continue uninterrupted.
+The IVPN Firewall can be configured to switch on automatically during a VPN connection, or you can enable it manually when you need it.
+You can also set the 'always-on' IVPN Firewall to protect the system all the time , even before Windows is booted.
+This will ensure that no traffic will bypass the VPN tunnel even during the boot-up phase.

-There are many events that could cause the network to be reconfigured suddenly and without notice which could expose your personal IP address.
+Many events could cause the network to be reconfigured suddenly and without notice which could expose your personal IP address.
 For example;

 As IPv6 becomes more popular, more and more ISP’s and WiFi hotspots around the world allocate an IPv6 subnetwork for their clients along with an IPv4 address.

-Its important to understand that when IPv6 is enabled on the network you are connected to it will take precedence over IPv4 for all of connections to hosts with IPv6 support.
+It is important to understand that when IPv6 is enabled on the network you are connected to it will take precedence over IPv4 for all of the connections to hosts with IPv6 support.